Aman7400/Aman7400/README.md

 # Aman Shukla
-* A tech enthusiast currently exploring all possible domains of Web Design and Developement.
+* A computer nerd  having a passion for
+Websites and Apps Development .
+I love creating applications and websites demanding solutions for real-world requirements.

 ## About :v:
 - Pursuing Bachelor's in Computer Science from [LPU](https://www.lpu.in/) , Punjab , India.